When I started looking into using an IUL (index universal life insurance) as an asset to grow and protect my money, I had a ton of questions.

 They are also right if you buy from a company that doesn’t offer the right features, and if you use an insurance agent who builds the policy incorrectly.

-Those factors can result in losing both your tax benefits and the growth of your money.
+Those factors can result in losing some of your tax benefits and the growth of your money.

-I’ve worked with thousands of insurance agents, and in my experience the vast majority either do not know how to do this correctly, or they are unwilling to do it.
+I’ve worked with several insurance agents, and in my experience the vast majority either do not know how to do this correctly, or they are unwilling to do it.
 Plus, most agents don’t have access to the few companies that offer the features we need for maximum wealth accumulation…

-The insurance agent down the street, or your current insurance agent, is probably not qualified to build you an IUL the way you need to, in order to maximize your cash value – no matter how nice they might be.
+The insurance agent down the street, or your current insurance agent, may not be educated to build you an IUL the way you need to, in order to maximize your cash value – no matter how nice they might be.

-So just for example sake, lets say you pay $100 in premium, and they take $5 to buy options.
+So just for example sake, let’s say you pay $100 in premium, and they take $5 to buy options.
 This comes out of your premium in the form of a fee.
-If the S&P 500 goes up 16% that year, they exercise the option and credit your cash value the 14.5%.
+If the S&P 500 goes up 16% that year, they exercise the option and credit your cash value the 12.5%.

 The costs for the options are already built into the policy so it doesn’t cost you ‘extra’ when this happens.

 Contrary to what most people think, in most cases, these companies are not making the spread between the cap and what the market does.
-They are buying the option to fulfill their obligation to credit your policy up to the cap.
+They are buying the option from an investment bank to fulfill their obligation to credit your policy up to the cap.
 The amount above the cap the investment bank keeps.